 I’ve already taken you with me to my summer polish trips in my previous articles.
 Me and my small traveling group started off in Wieliczka, details described in Quick trip to Salt Mine Wieliczka in Poland.
-Next stop was Auschwitz concentration camp and the dilemma of selfies and we ended up in Night in Krakow and sleeping on a boat.
+The next stop was Auschwitz concentration camp and the dilemma of selfies and we ended up in Night in Krakow and sleeping on a boat.
 After such an interesting day we continued to the south of Poland to a small town called Zakopane.
 From there on we experienced the most interesting hike to the beautiful sight of the Eye of the Sea or Morskie Oko in polish language, and Slovak as well.

 We got up on horses.
 Let me tell you more about it.

 As I mentioned we hit it off from Krakow and it took like 2 hours by car to get to Zakopane.
 The road got really tricky as most of the time we rode the country roads in between the most beautiful cottages placed in breathtaking surroundings.
-We were pretty late on our way because of prolonged breakfast we had on a boat at Krakow so it was noon when we arrived in Zakopane.
+We were pretty late on our way because of the prolonged breakfast we had on a boat at Krakow so it was noon when we arrived in Zakopane.
 Our plan was to park our car at the biggest parking lot right next to the entrance to the national park.
 The reality was different.
-By the time we arrived our dream spot was already full and we were directed to the next one like 2.5 km away that was also almost full.
+By the time we arrived our dream spot was already full and we were directed to the next one like 2.5 km away which was also almost full.

 So the first recommendation – get in early.